Joint Local Plan 2041

 Keep up to date with the latest Joint Local Plan news:

-If you’d like to receive planning policy consultations and updates (including those about the Joint Local Plan and Supplementary Planning Documents) and/or general council consultation notifications, please register your details using our online sign up form.
+If you’d like to receive planning policy consultations and updates (including those about the Joint Local Plan and Supplementary Planning Documents) and/or general council consultation notifications, please register your details using our sign up form.

 Call for Land and Buildings Available for Change